 Nestled amidst the vibrant streets of Hanoi, The Northern Gate of the ancient citadel stands as a hidden gem, waiting to be explored by the history seekers.
 Away from the tourist crowds, this off-the-beaten-track destination offers a tranquil escape into Vietnam’s rich history.

 It’s a UNESCO World Heritage site and worth a visit if you want to immerse yourself in the places deeply associated with Vietnam’s freedom movement.
-This is a citadel which was built before that of Hue and was probably of equal size and splendor.
+This is a citadel that was built before that of Hue and was probably of equal size and splendor.
 When the dynasty moved south, it was abandoned, then most of the buildings, palaces and pavilions were destroyed because of the war over 100 years ago.

 Once the heart of Hanoi’s forbidden city during the imperial days, this place later served as the seat of the French colonial rulers and eventually became the communist party’s command center during the Vietnam War.
 Today, it offers a unique blend of old and more recent buildings, providing a captivating journey back in time.
 Make sure not to overlook the Vietnam War bunkers hidden beneath the garden’s ground.